 Hiving went about a million times better than expected.
 Most importantly, no one got stung.
 However, based on that crash course, I offer some advice:

 Go easy on the sugar water spray.
 Yes, it makes the bees sticky and less able to fly, but also makes it harder to get out of the package and into the hive.
-I was worried about them going hungry when they were in their boxes all day Tuesday.
+Also, I was worried about them going hungry when they were in their boxes all day Tuesday.
 I needn’t have worried; as my bees came from South Carolina, their sugar water cans were still pretty full when we installed them.

 Have someone with skill (not me) pry out the sugar water can.
 DON’T use the queen strap to try and pry out the sugar water can.
 It won’t work, you will lose the queen box into the package, etc. It was a mess.
-Fortunately, my husband has what he calls finesse and came to my rescue to pull out the syrup cans.

 No matter how hard you thump the box on the ground, not all the bees will drop off the top of the package.
 On the second package, I didn’t even try very hard to get the bees off the lid.
 They were so docile, and I needed that queen box back!
 The instructions made it sound like you could investigate the queen and several instructions said to put the queen in your pocket to keep her warm.
 HA!
 My queen boxes were absolutely crawling with bees on the outside.
 I did have to shake them off so I could get a good look at one of the queens!
 The other box, I didnt inspect as I got distracted.
 Hopefully she made the journey.

 You won’t get all the bees out of the package.
 Don’t try too hard, it won’t happen!
 I ended up shaking maybe slightly more than half into the hives, and the rest I was more or less sloshing around the box but they wouldnt fall out of the hole.
 Remember those games as a kid where you have the maze and have to get the steel ball through the maze to the center without falling through the trap spaces?
 It was like that.
 And I was not so great at those games.